jluk/ACC-Documentation/README.md

   * Learn how this works at [Persist Files in Cloud Console](/How-to/acc-persisting-storage.md)

 * [How do I upload/download from local machine to Cloud Console?](https://github.com/jluk/ACC-Documentation/blob/master/How-to/acc-persisting-storage.md#upload-or-download-local-files)
-  * The Azure Files Portal GUI syncs to the `clouddrive` subdirectory and can be interacted via Azure Portal
+  * The Azure Files portal GUI syncs to the `clouddrive` subdirectory and can be interacted via Azure portal
   * Follow [step-by-step upload/download instructions here](https://github.com/jluk/ACC-Documentation/blob/master/How-to/acc-persisting-storage.md#upload-or-download-local-files)

 * [What does it cost?](Concepts/acc-pricing.md)